U.S. Built Custom Bicycles in Titanium and Titanium-Carbon Mix

 Compatibility with industry component standards

-Enve's In-Route system requires Enve's carbon handlebar, carbon stem, fork, a special headset, and special headset spacers.
+Enve's IN-Route system requires Enve's carbon handlebar, carbon stem, fork, a special headset, and special headset spacers.
 Enve is the only source for most of these parts.

 Upcharge:

-Some Enve In-Route component options cost more than their classic externally routed counterparts.
+Some Enve IN-Route component options cost more than their classic externally routed counterparts.

 Some frames, including S and SL models, have an upcharge associated with it depending on the features and options you choose.